 - Am I hungry?
 (Tired, irritable, stomach feeling empty or growling)

 - Am I sleepy?
 (Yawning, stretching, eyes drooping, heavy feeling in limbs)

 - Am I sick?
 (Nausea, feverish, tired, muscle pain)

 - Sensory overload?
 (Eyes hurt, ears hurt, head hurts, losing patience and focus, increased comfort stims, need to be alone)

 - Bathroom?
 (Pressing sensation on bladder, increased flatulence, gurgling in lower intestines, pressing sensation in lower intestines, stomach pain)

 - Affection?
 (Seeking out others, feeling of wanting to be squeezed, needing reassurance, feeling unsure or unsafe)*

 A checklist like this could also include visual supports that shows how these feelings and sensations manifest and what to do to take care of them.

 *As every person is different, it’s important to keep in mind that this checklist is only an example and may not reflect the sensations that you or your autistic loved one experiences, so it’s important to tailor such lists to the individual.

 If your autistic loved one struggles with understanding their bodily needs and how to respond to them, it may be causing meltdowns you can’t pinpoint.
-Like I mentioned before, many of us will wait until that absolute last minute to take care of a bodily need.
+As I mentioned before, many of us will wait until the absolute last minute to take care of a bodily need.
 This isn’t due to purposeful stubbornness, it’s just the way our brains and bodies are wired.